khush1611/Jesse-lab-6--sem-1/README.md

 5. Assuming that you are currently within a Git repository, write the command (or commands) that will display the ID and commit message for the 3 most recent commits.
 Answer.
 Git log --oneline -n -3

+6. Assuming that you are currently within a Git repository, write the command (or commands) that will check to see if the remote repository contains any new commits.
+Answer.
+Git fetch-> It will fetch the commits from remote repository.
+Git status-> After fetching from remote, will check for the new commits.